aptos-labs/developer-docs/apps/docusaurus/docs/nodes/full-node/network-identity-fullnode.md

 guide **should only be done for PFNs**, and not for validators or VFNs.
 :::

+## Ephemeral vs. Static Identities
-Public fullnodes (PFNs) will automatically start up with a randomly generated (ephemeral) network identity.
+Public fullnodes (PFNs) will automatically start up with a randomly generated (ephemeral) network identity unless a static identity is provided.
 This works well for regular PFNs.
-However, you may want to generate and assign a static network identity to your PFN.
+However, there are cases where you may want to generate and assign a static network identity to your PFN.

+### Ephemeral Identity

+- Automatically generated on startup.
+The same ephemeral identity is used across restarts if the identity key file already exists.
+- Stored at `/opt/aptos/data/db/ephemeral_identity_key`.

+### Static Identity
 This is useful when:
 - You wish to advertise your PFN as a seed (i.e., for other Aptos PFNs to connect to).
 - You wish to add your PFN to an allowlist of known identities on an upstream PFN or VFN.
 - You wish to fix the identity of your PFN across restarts and releases so that telemetry and other monitoring tools can track your PFN over time.

-This guide will show you how to generate a static network identity and start your PFN with this identity.

 :::caution
 Before you proceed, make sure that you already know how to start your local PFN.
 See [Run a PFN](./index.md) for detailed documentation.